With this document you can:

 c) were followed-up by telephone interviewers after the face-to-face interviewer had been unable to make contact were more likely to contain people who gambled.

-This supports the notion that very engaged gamblers may be less likely to take part in surveys overall.
+This supports the notion that that those who are very engaged in gambling may be less likely to take part in surveys overall.
 This is likely to apply to all surveys.
 (However, both the health survey series and the GSGB are likely subject to different selection biases.)

-Question instruments to measure the negative impacts of gambling
+Question instruments to measure the consequences from gambling

 The measurement of experience of so-called problem gambling is via a series of questions known as “screens”.
 Multiple different screens to measure the experience of problem gambling exist.
 No screen is perfect.
 In the BGPS and health survey series, two different screening instruments have been used: the DSM-IV and the PGSI Problem gambling screens.